 The largest prize pool ever seen for a PUBG competitive event was the 2018 Global Invitational, where $1 million was up for grabs.
 The eventual winners were team Oh My God, which consisted of four Chinese players: silentBT_, lionkk, xiaohaixxxx and xiaorong.

 The four Chinese competitive players shared winnings of $430,000 between them, with the statistics below showing just how much their performance at that event affected the worldwide standings of winningest pro players.

 Thanks to esportsEarnings, fans can see which of their favorite players have pocketed the most cash from their tournament performances.

-The second phase of the National PUBG League (NPL) 2019 kicked off on May 4 and will run through until June 8, meaning that there will be five weeks of competitive play.
+The second phase of the National PUBG League (NPL) 2019 kicked off on May 4 and ran through until June 8, a total of five weeks of competitive play.